 The morning section concludes with the first of several stretches along the Darent Valley Path, with the riverside path leading directly into the beer garden of a pub in Farningham (overlooking a unique and puzzling structure in the river).
 Its attractive High Street was once on the main London-to-Folkestone highway but all the through traffic now thunders past on the main roads you passed under on the approach to the village, the M20 and the A20.

-The low-level return route is essentially the same as the ending of the Otford to Eynsford Walk (1–23).
-Another attractive riverside stretch leads to Lullingstone Castle (01322-862114); this historic manor house has limited opening hours but its grounds contain an unusual parish church (open to the public at all times) and a World Garden with plants from around the globe which is open Fri–Sun afternoons between Easter Saturday and end-October (Sun only in October); admission (2017) is £8.
+The low-level return route is essentially the same as the ending of the Otford to Eynsford walk (1–23).
+Another attractive riverside stretch leads to Lullingstone Castle (01322-862114); this historic manor house has limited opening hours but its grounds contain an unusual parish church (open to the public at all times) and a World Garden with plants from around the globe which is open Fri–Sun afternoons between Easter Saturday and end-October; admission (2018) is £9.

 You can shorten the walk by 3¼ km by taking a more direct outward route, omitting the section through Farningham Wood.
 This makes for a very short morning but is worth considering if you miss a train and would have to start an hour late (or if you want to keep away from one of the regular motocross events at Canada Heights).
 On a short winter's day you could cut out the afternoon loop through Lullingstone Park (but still taking in the Roman Villa and Eagle Heights), a Short Walk saving 4¼ km.